relaycorp/letro-website/beta.md

 - Switch to another network on Android (for example, from WiFi to 5G).
 You can revert this immediately.
 - Force-stop Awala, then open Letro.

+### Reinstalling Awala requires reinstalling Letro

+If you reinstall Awala or clear its data, you should also reinstall Letro or clear its data.
+This is a limitation in Awala itself.

 ## Opting out

 To leave the testing programme: